vWernay/lua/README.md

 1. `glmMat_set` support for tables, e.g., `mat[i] = { ... }`, by using `glmH_tovector`;
 1. Improve support for `glm::mat3x4` and `glm::mat4x3`;
 1. Support for two-dimensional geometrical structures (AABB2D, LineSegment2D, Circle2D, etc);
+1. `glm-binding/geom`: SIMD support (or at the very least, the most commonly used functions);

 ## Benchmarking
 **TODO**: Finish comparisons to...